kfulton121/kfulton121.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an Assistant Professor in the [**Department of Computer Science**](https://cs.mines.edu/) at the [**Colorado School of Mines**](https://www.mines.edu/).
-I did my PhD at the University of Maryland, advised by [**Michelle Mazurek**](https://www.umiacs.umd.edu/~mmazurek/) in the [**Security, Privacy, and People Lab (SP2)**](https://sp2.umiacs.io/).
+I'm an Assistant Professor in the [**Department of Computer Science**](https://cs.mines.edu/) at the [**Colorado School of Mines**](https://www.mines.edu/) where I run the Security and People at Mines (SPAM) lab.
+I received my PhD from the University of Maryland, where I was advised by [**Michelle Mazurek**](https://www.umiacs.umd.edu/~mmazurek/) in the [**Security, Privacy, and People Lab (SP2)**](https://sp2.umiacs.io/).

-My research centers around secure software development, with a focus on **the human factors impacting secure software development**.
-I'm interested in understanding how software developers and security professionals reason and think about security in their job roles.
-Specifically, I'd like to explore how current security interventions, tools, programming languages, and organizational processes fail developers and security professionals and how we can improve them.
-As a result of my work, I aim to provide scientifically-based recommendations for improvements of secure development resources, secure development tools, and secure development processes.
+My research exists at the **intersection of people and security and privacy**.
+The goal of my research is to improve peoples' understanding and implementations of security and privacy by empirically evaluating their experiences and knowledge.
+Recent research has focused on:
+- Improving security and privacy education at the K-12 level
+- Exploring the impacts of AI on security and privacy in various capacities (K-12 spaces, software development, study design, etc)
+- Improving the adoption of secure tools and programming languages (fuzzers, Rust, etc)

+As a result of my work, I aim to provide scientifically-based recommendations for the improvement of secure development, security and privacy education, and the security and rpivacy considerations of emerging AI technologies.

+I am fortunate to work with a number of incredible graduate students:
+- Kelly Fisher (CS PhD)
+- Jake Hoekstra (CS PhD)
+- Jack Kingham (CS PhD)
+- Katy Limes (CS PhD)

 **I do not currenlty have any openings for PhD students.
 I have a few openings for excited, motivated undergraduate and Master's students.
-If you are interested in working with me, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdgTSNhMoFoAdc9WMgcZt2NiOQD7vbE3uoyglcn1virPcrMtg/viewform?usp=sf_link).
 Prospective students can look at the [prospective students](https://kfulton121.github.io/students/) page for details.**